trippwill/modechar.nvim/README.md

 > This plugin is in early development and may not be fully functional.
 Use at your own risk.
 > This README is a work in progress and may not contain all the necessary information.

-A Neovim extension that provides user-defined characters with a HighlightGroup and filters for the current window.
+A Neovim extension providing user-defined characters with a HighlightGroup and filters for the current window.

 ## Features